 Protecting against cyber attacks is of paramount importance for companies in the digital age.
-The cost of a data breach has climbed significantly, going from $3.3million per breach to over $7.2million according to a Symantec funded study conducted by the Ponemon Intitute.
+The cost of a data breach has climbed significantly, globally in 2022 reached $4.35million according to an IBM study funded and conducted by the Ponemon Institute.

 Mobile Threat Management provides companies with the ability to improve their enterprise security over and above the security offered by MDM platforms and EMM capability.

 If you are unsure about how MDM, EMM, and MTM can protect and enhance your business, give the team at imei a call today.
 We are leaders in enabling mobility transformation for the enterprise.